Archaeologists Discover Mummies Of Inca Nobility In Peru That Are Still Cloaked In Magnificent Robes

 “There’s a reutilization of the space.
 It appears each culture just found that it was convenient to use this site to govern.”

-Beside the Inca mummies archaeologists discovered a wide assortment of funerary offerings that included fine clothes, ceramics and grains, and believe that if some of these mummies had been poorer members of society and not members of the nobility that it is highly unlikely that such possessions would have been buried alongside the individuals, nor would some of them still been wearing robes, according to Escudero.
+Beside the Inca mummies, archaeologists discovered a wide assortment of funerary offerings that included fine clothes, ceramics, and grains, and believe that if some of these mummies had been poorer members of society and not members of the nobility, it is highly unlikely that such possessions would have been buried alongside the individuals, nor would some of them still been wearing robes, according to Escudero.

 “It’s wrapped in more than 4 shrouds, one of which is quilted.
 You’re not going to bury an ordinary person that way.”